-- The development of concepts and methods; - The planning and design of surveys and other means of collecting data; - The collection of data; - The processing and editing of data: - The analysis of data; - The production of estimates or projections; - The establishment of review procedures; and - The dissemination of data by published reports, electronic files, and other media requested by users.
+- The development of concepts and methods; - The planning and design of surveys and other means of collecting data; - The collection of data; - The processing and editing of data; - The analysis of data; - The production of estimates or projections; - The establishment of review procedures; and - The dissemination of data by published reports, electronic files, and other media requested by users. - Utility The Census Bureau shall ensure that information disseminated to the public shall be useful to its intended users.

-Utility

-Utility involves the usefulness of the information to its intended users.
 The requirements of utility are ongoing for a Federal statistical agency like the Census Bureau, which must be engaged in the continual development of more useful data.